ontoportal/documentation/docs/_management/appliance_upgrade.md

 ./deploy_all.sh
 ```

-## Upgrading a pre-3.0.1 OntoPortal Appliance
+## Upgrading a pre 3.0.2 OntoPortal Appliance

-If you are running an Ontoportal Appliance with a version < 3.0.1
+If you are running an Ontoportal Appliance with a version < 3.0.2
 then updating the Appliance can be a complicated procedure,
 so we recommend to deploy the latest appliance from scratch.